zonayedpca/react-native-welcome/README.md

 }}
 ```

-- `prevArrow`: Defines the component for previous screen button.
+- `prevArrow`: Defines the element for previous screen button.
 Can be anything.

-- `nextArrow`: Defines the component for screen screen button.
+- `nextArrow`: Defines the element for screen screen button.
 Can be anything.

-- `doneIcon`: Defines the component for finished screen button.
+- `doneIcon`: Defines the element for finished screen button.
 Can be anything.

 - `dotColor`: Defines the color of the active dots in the nav.
 Defaults to `#fff`